balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 --- abstract

 This specification defines generalized primitives for use in establishing end-to-end confidentiality in multiparty communications.
-These primitives address three essential elements of secure group communications: authentication, group membership, and secure key exchange.
+These primitives address three essential elements of group privacy: authentication, group membership, and secure key exchange.
 A core objective of this specification is to define these primitives as common constructs for private group communications and in a manner that allows for flexibility in how they are integrated and deployed as part of new and existing group communications applications.

 --- middle

 # Introduction

-This specification defines application agnostic primitives for use in establishing authorization and end-to-end confidentiality in multiparty communications.
-These primitives address three essential elements of secure group communications:
+This specification defines generalized primitives for use in establishing end-to-end confidentiality in multiparty communications.
+These primitives address three essential elements of group privacy:

  * Authentication
  * Group Membership